learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 __Exposing a Service__

 So far you have created a deployment which is running the application's container.
 A Pod running in the cluster has a dynamic IP.
 If you route the traffic directly to it using the IP, you may still need to update the routing table every time you restart the Pod.
 In fact, on every deployment or container restart, a new IP is assigned to the Pod.
 To avoid managing IP addresses manually, you need to use a Service.
 The Service acts as a load balancer for a set of Pods.
 So even if the IP address of a Pod changes, the service is always pointing to it.
 And since the Service always has the same IP, you won't need to update anything manually.

+{% include_relative service.html %}

+You can create a service with:

 ```bash
 kubectl expose deployment laravel-kubernetes-demo --type=NodePort --port=8181